cfe-lab/Kive/CONTRIBUTING.md

     so it's important to not let the files' actual locations become desynchronized from the stored locations.

-    We wrote some rsync scripts to do the backup:
+    We wrote some rsync scripts to do the backup (not provided in the repo):

         sudo su kivefleet
         cd ~/bin